1987–88 Arsenal F.C. season

-The 1987–88 season was Arsenal's 69th consecutive season in the top flight of English football.
+The 1987–88 season was Arsenal Football Club's 62nd consecutive season in the top flight of English football.
+Arsenal finished sixth in the Football League First Division.
+Although the team again reached the final of the League Cup, Arsenal could not replicate the previous season's success, losing 3-2 to Luton Town.
+Arsenal lost in the quarterfinals of the FA Cup to Nottingham Forest.

+Arsenal saw several notable changes in the transfer market.
+Charlie Nicholas, hardly playing, departed and defender Viv Anderson left for Manchester United.
+Manager George Graham looked to strengthen Arsenal's defensive options, bringing in Nigel Winterburn at left-back and later in the season, Lee Dixon at right-back.
+Brian Marwood was also signed in the late window as an alternative to Martin Hayes, and soon formed a good relationship with striker Alan Smith.
+Michael Thomas and Paul Merson, Arsenal academy products, also became first team regulars.

+Near the end of the season, 21-year-old Tony Adams was named captain.

 Season summary

-After finishing fourth in the league and winning the Football League Cup a year earlier, they slipped to finish sixth this season.
-They did reach the League Cup final again, and took a 2–1 lead against Luton Town at Wembley before missing a penalty which would have given them a 3–1 lead, and ended up losing the game 3–2.
-Arsenal were quarter-finalists in the FA Cup.
+After finishing fourth in the league and winning the Football League Cup a year earlier, Arsenal slipped to finish sixth.
+They did reach the League Cup final for the second year in a row.
+Although Arsenal took a 2–1 lead against Luton Town at Wembley, Nigel Winterburn missed a penalty which would have given them a 3–1 lead, and ended up losing the game 3–2.
+Arsenal were quarter-finalists in the FA Cup, losing to Nottingham Forest.

 In the league, Arsenal got off to a slow start, winning just one of their first five games, before going top of the table with a 10-match winning run.
+They won 14 consecutive games between 12 September and 17 November 1987, in all competitions, a club record at the time.

-However, they then went into freefall, winning just one of their next 11 league games, and although their form improved during the final four months of the season, they could only manage a sixth-place finish.
-Young midfielders Michael Thomas and Paul Merson became regular members of the first team during this season, while defender Tony Adams, still only 21, succeeded Kenny Sansom as captain, on 6 March 1988 against Tottenham Hotspur at Highbury.
+However, Arsenal then went into freefall, winning just one of their next 11 league games.
+Injury to David O'Leary weakened the team's traditionally strong defense.
+Liverpool, the eventual league champion, easily won both their matches against Arsenal.
+Although their form improved during the final four months of the season, Arsenal could only manage a sixth-place finish.
+Young midfielders Michael Thomas and Paul Merson became regular members of the first team during this season.
+Defender Tony Adams, still only 21, succeeded Kenny Sansom as captain, on 6 March 1988 against Tottenham Hotspur at Highbury.